-You will need:
+You will need the following:

-Q: What do you noticing happening?
+Q: What do you notice happening?

 A: You should see bubbles collect around the shell (a sign that a chemical reaction is taking place)

 3. Leave for 24 hours.

 4. Rinse the egg and place it back in the vinegar if any shell still remains.

 You should now be able to see eggshell residue in the vinegar and the yolk whole in the egg white.
 If you still see white residue on the egg, you can rub this off lightly with your finger.
 I tried to lift the whole egg out of the vinegar but broke the membrane.
 However, it is possible to lift it out whole.